slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 Your autonomy is your major legacy.

-Once you’re «bought», it’s hard to get out.
-While we all start out wanting more independence, we increasingly live lifestyles that make us dependent.
+Once you’re «bought», it’s hard to escape.
+We all start wanting more independence, yet increasingly live dependent lifestyles.
 The bank owns us.
 Work owns us.

-Stop being codependent of others and start caring for yourself first.
-The money, love, and prosperity will follow.
-Energy and time are limited so every moment wasted on the affairs of others subtracts from your strength.
-Healthy people will respect your boundaries.
+Stop codependence on others and prioritize self-care first.
+Money, love, and prosperity follow.
+Energy and time are limited—every moment wasted on others subtracts from your strength.
+Healthy people respect boundaries.

 Hints:

-- Telling your truth is not selfish.
-What is more selfless?
-Making sure that you are taken care of so that you can take care of others or focusing all of your energy on others until you are burnt out, angry, and depressed?
-You can’t give what you do not have.
-The first step to truly serving others is to serve yourself.
-Take time for yourself, allow yourself to recharge and recuperate, invest into your growth and education.
-Then, and only then, will you be able to serve others to your fullest capacity.
+- Telling your truth isn’t selfish.
+What’s more selfless: ensuring you’re cared for so you can care for others, or draining yourself until burnt out, angry, and depressed?
+You can’t give what you lack.
+Serve yourself first—recharge, recuperate, invest in growth and education.
+Only then can you serve others fully.
-- Stand up for yourself, your friends, or your values, because at the end of the day it is better to live a shorter life where you face your fears.
-A boundary is knowing what you want and what you don’t want in a moment.
-E.g: «If I loved myself at a level 10 of 10, would I do this?»
+- Stand up for yourself, friends, or values.
+A shorter life facing fears beats one avoiding them.
+A boundary defines what you want (and don’t want) in the moment.
+Ask: «If I loved myself at level 10/10, would I do this?»

 > *"Care about other people think and you will always be their prisoner."
 -- Lao Tzu [-571]*